Kylie Jenner Called Out For Smoking In Latest Sexy Social Media Posts

 “When Kylie Jenner, a woman who has a significant teen following on the internet, shares an image of herself smoking and looking cool, a fallacy is born.”

-Refinery 29 went on to add that Kylie’s photos are exactly how tobacco companies want people to visualize smoking—as something that creates sex appeal.
+Refinery 29 went on to add that Kylie’s photos are exactly how tobacco companies want people to visualize smoking — as something that creates sex appeal.
 In fact, the writer goes on to state Jenner’s photos may as well have been an advertisement for cigarettes with the way she showcases smoking.

 “This is the exact logic that tobacco companies have employed in their advertising for years.
 Seeing as social media stars frequently advertise on their channels, Jenner’s post could plausibly have been sponsored content.”